Local heat current flow in ballistic phonon transport of graphene nanoribbons: Numerical results

 \subsection{Vortex formation due to local current injection}

 Consider a graphene nanoribbon connected to two reservoirs, we use parameters $N^Z$ and $N^A$ to represent the number of hexagon cell at zigzag and armchair edge respectively.
 The reservoirs are connected to the longer zigzag edge through armchair leads, as shown in Fig.~\ref{fig:sketch}.
 The geometric parameter for armchair leads and reservoirs is given by $N^Z_{\rm Res}$.
-Notice that the dimension of the nanoribbon is in nanometer scale, far smaller than the mean free path of phonon-phonon scattering in pristine graphene \cite{bae2013,feng2015}.
+Notice that the dimension of the system is in nanometer scale, far smaller than the mean free path of phonon-phonon and phonon-electron scattering in pristine graphene at the studied temperature range \cite{bae2013,feng2015,yang2021}.
 In this case, ballistic transport dominates and phonons are scattered elastically.

 In the following numerical calculation, the spring constant matrix is generated using LAMMPS \cite{LAMMPS}, where the empirical bond order potential \cite{brenner2002} is employed for C-C and C-H interaction and Tersoff's potential \cite{tersoff1994} is used for Si-C interaction.
-The edges of the ribbon is passivated by Hydrogen atoms.
+The edges of the ribbon are passivated by hydrogen atoms.